the latest updates in kidney care

 Kidney disease and diabetes frequently coexist, with diabetes being one of the leading causes of kidney failure, accounting for 44% of new cases.
 In the U.S., kidney disease attributed to diabetes is a significant and often under-recognized contributor to the burden of disease.
 While the statistics may seem worrisome, there are multiple steps and interventions to take that may reduce...

-Gout has been linked to kidney disease (CKD) through the filtration of uric acid through the kidneys.
+Editors note: Original publish date: Mar 3, 2023- Updated on June 25, 2024 Gout has been linked to kidney disease (CKD) through the filtration of uric acid through the kidneys.
 CKD is a known cause of gout, and gout may also lead to kidney disease.
 In the U.S., 1 in 10 people with CKD are reported to have gout.
-As gout and CKD are so closely related, it is essential that the protection...
+As...

-Blood glucose (sugar) usually fluctuates between a healthy range throughout the day due to many factors such as eating a meal, exercising, or disease.
-If your glucose levels go above or below a specific healthy range, it may cause damage to your body.
-Patients who have hypoglycemia and kidney disease are at an increased risk of other complications and further...
+Editors note: Original publish date: Mar 3, 2023 - Updated on June 1, 2024 Blood glucose (sugar) usually fluctuates within a healthy range throughout the day due to many factors, such as eating a meal, exercising, or disease.
+If your glucose levels go above or below a specific healthy range, your body may suffer damage.
+Patients who have hypoglycemia and...

 Connection Between Anemia, Kidney Disease, and Your Heart